kyuupichan/electrumx/docs/protocol-changes.rst

 Version 1.5
 ===========

+.. note:: This is a draft of ideas for protocol 1.5; they are not
+           implemented

 This protocol version makes changes intended to allow clients and servers to more easily scale to support queries about busy addresses.
 It has changes to reduce the amount of round-trip queries made in